China–Kyrgyzstan border: History

 The southernmost section of the frontier (i.e. roughly the southern half of the modern China-Tajikistan border) remained undemarcated, owing partly to the ongoing rivalry between Britain and Russia for dominance in Central Asia known as the Great Game; eventually the two agreed that Afghanistan would remain an independent buffer state between them, with Afghanistan's Wakhan Corridor being created in 1895.
 China was not a party to these agreement and hence the southernmost section of the China-Russia boundary remained undefined.

 When Kyrgyzstan became independent in 1991 it inherited a section of the USSR-China frontier.
 The two countries delimited their border in 1996.
 Formal demarcation was hampered by opposition to the border treaty by elements of the Kyrgyz opposition, centred on Azimbek Beknazarov, as part of a wider movement against then-President Askar Akayev culminating in the Tulip Revolution.
 The border agreement was finalised in 2009, with China giving up part of the Khan Tengri Peak while Kyrgyzstan ceded the Uzengi-Kush, a mountainous area located south of the Issyk Kul region.

+In 2013 China began the Belt and Road Initiative and has interests in constructing a railway through central Asia to connect the European and Asian markets together.
+Kyrgyz locals clashed and protested against Chinese investors when China offered to construct a logistics centre in Kyrgyzstan worth 280 million US dollars.
+This has not stopped Chinese investment as China continued to sign economic deals with Kyrgyzstan through the means of the Sino-Kyrgyz Good Neighbor Cooperation Treaty first drafted in 2002 and the Joint Declaration of the Establishment of Sino-Kyrgyz Strategic Partnership in 2013.
+Kyrgyz media and locals have begun highlighting the unequal aspects of the recent treaties between China and have been pushing the Kyrgyzstan government to start placing more protective measures on Chinese investment in the country.
+Further deteriorating political relations between China and Kyrgyzstan is that factions of the East Turkestan Liberation Organization (ETLO) have been found training in Kyrgyzstan.
+China perceives the ETLO as a serious security threat and has thus maintained a high level of security on the border between Xinjiang and Kyrgyzstan.
+Additionally, with Kyrgyzstan being next to the Xinjiang province, Uygurs fleeing China have a tendency to seek asylum in central-Asian states such as Kyrgyzstan, Tajikistan, and Kazakhstan.